-The first step is to gather the supplies.
+The first step is to gather all the supplies you will need.
 Are you going to use metal sheets, scrapbooking paper or a combination?
 For this lantern, I used a copper metal sheet for the front and scrapbook paper for the sides and back.

-Other supplies you will need are a nail, hammer, scissor, cardboard, ribbon, tin punch pattern, floral sprig and battery-operated lights.
+Other supplies you will need are a nail, hammer, scissors, cardboard, ribbon, tin punch pattern, floral sprig, and battery-operated lights.

-If you need a pattern for punching the holes, you can make your own pattern or here are some examples of free tin punch patterns I found online by searching using the phase, “Free patterns for tin punching”.
+If you need a pattern for punching the holes, you can make your own pattern or there are many free tin punch pattern examples on the Internet.
+To find them online, search by googling the phrase, “Free patterns for tin punching”.

 STEP 2: CUTTING TIN OR SCRAPBOOK PAPER

-As you can see, I already punched the metal sheet.
-To do it, I cutout the pattern and scotch taped it to the metal.
-To punch the scrapbook paper, I did not need a pattern.
-I used the design on the paper as a guide for punching the holes.
-But if you prefer to use a pattern on the scrapbook paper, cut the pattern the same size as the paper and tack with scotch tape on back to hold in place.
+To punch the metal sheet, after cutting the metal sheet to the correct size, scotch tape the cutout pattern to the metal tin.
+To punch the scrapbook paper, you can use a pattern or you don't have to use a pattern.
+The design on the paper can be used as a guide for punching the holes.
+If you prefer to use a pattern on the scrapbook paper, cut the pattern the same size as the paper and tack with scotch tape on back to hold in place.

 STEP 3: PUNCHING TIN OR SCRAPBOOK PAPER

-Place the metal sheet or scrapbook paper on a piece or two of corrugated cardboard.
-You want to protect your work surface.
+To protect your work surface, place the metal sheet or scrapbook paper on one or two pieces of corrugated cardboard.
 With a hammer and nail, begin punching holes.
-Continue punching until all the pieces are completed.
+Continue punching until all the panels for the lantern are completed.

 STEP 4: INSERT PANELS

-Insert the completed hole-punched panels into the lantern and secure in place.
+Open the lantern and insert the completed hole-punched panels into the lantern and secure them in place.

-NOTE: Do not use an ordinary candle or anything with a flame.
-Use only battery operated lights or candles.
+Open the lantern and insert battery-operated lights inside.
+(Recommendation: Do not use an ordinary candle or anything with a flame.
+Use only battery-operated lights or candles.)